silky/public_or_perish_talk/bam.md

 --

 <!--
     Key idea: You need to make everything public, it should all "work" together; i.e. it should pass tests, be installable, etc.
 -->

 Reproducibility is necessary.
+The ultimate way to show someone cares about your work is for them to try and re-use it.
+They means that "the idea" should work; and that - importantly - you have conveyed enough information to help anyone get it to work.

 The idea is; given some particular work, can you re-derive all the results that they have obtained?